Mario Mandžukić: Personal life

 Mandžukić was born in Slavonski Brod, present-day Croatia, on 21 May 1986.
-His father Mato is a Bosnian Croat from Prud near Bosanski Samac.
+His father Mato is a Bosnian Croat from Prud near Šamac.
 Mato was also a football player, who moved to Slavonski Brod upon transferring from Kozara Bosanska Gradiška to BSK.

 Mandžukić has been in a relationship with Ivana Mikulić from Strizivojna since 2007.

 On 16 April 2021, AC Milan club Chairman Paolo Scaroni announced that Mandžukić donated his March salary to AC Milan's club charity, Fondazione Milan, as he was injured the entire month.
 Fondazione Milan is a charity set up by the club in order to develop facilities and help younger players with difficulty getting the chance to play football.
 Mandžukić later donated his April and May wages as a result of a long injury.